spbrogan/edk2/ArmVirtPkg/README-pytools.md

 1. Including the expected build architecture and toolchain to the _stuart_update_ command is critical.
 This is because there are extra scopes and tools that will be resolved during the update step that need to match your build step.
 2. Configuring _ACTIVE_PLATFORM_ and _TARGET_ARCH_ in Conf/target.txt is _not_ required.
 This environment is set by PlatformBuild.py based upon the "`[-a <TARGET_ARCH>]`" parameter.
+3. QEMU must be on your path.
+On Windows this is a manual process and not part of the QEMU installer.

+**NOTE:** Logging the execution output will be in the normal stuart log as well as to your console.

 ## Custom Build Options